 After Victoria’s death, the team at Sar- castic Gamer Community decided to host a 24-hour video game marathon to raise money for the hospital that cared for Vic- toria.
 From there, the “Extra Life” move- ment has grown to what it is today.
 A glob- al event that has over a million different groups playing games to help heal kids.

 The gaming marathon is in its ninth year.
 Last year, Extra Life raised more than $30 million for the Children’s Miracle Network.
 Its Twitter account announced gamers had already pledged $1 million before the gaming had even begun.

-The Extra Life’s website says any game, from hardcore PC games to casual Face- book games, are acceptable.
+The Extra Life’s website says any game, from hardcore PC games which require a high-end motherboard to casual Face- book games, are acceptable.
 They also said there is no penalty for splitting up the 24 hours since not everyone can function without any sleep.